 Best Compact Option

-The V5 Max combines a 96% layout with a rotary knob, hot-swappable switches, and multi-device wireless support, making it a great choice for those who want functionality in a space-saving design.
+A 96% layout with rotary knob, hot-swappable switches, and multi-device wireless support in a space-saving design.

 Keychron C3 Pro